-AirTOp allows simulations of all common airport ground vehicles:
+AirTOp allows simulation of all common airport ground vehicles:

-AirTOp models aprons and taxiways and gives you an in-depth understanding of potential bottlenecks when you plan a reorganisation of your airport, increase capacity or introduce new processes or equipment.
+AirTOp models aprons, taxiways and services roads and gives you an in-depth understanding of potential bottlenecks when you plan a reorganisation of your airport, increase capacity or introduce new processes or equipment.

 The high-fidelity modelling of all ground handling equipment, vehicles and aircraft behaving correctly in terms of processes, rules and speeds, will help you avoid wrong investments or expectations in terms of future capacity and delay.
 Furthermore, alternative solutions can easily be built and validated.